daryltee91/playwright-tech-challenge/README.md

   - For the format, I assume that the semicolon should come after each address part, to make it more human-readable.
 Thus, I will format it as:

     `[Block Number] [Street Name]; #[Unit Level]-[Unit No.]; [Building Name]; Singapore Postal code [Postal Code]`

+### SWAPI

+- I assume that the test for checking gender should fail, as one or more of the data contains `hermaphrodite` for gender.